No job at graduation

 --Acknowledge others' even small gestures with sincere gratitude (thank you notes), especially in writing.

 So, again, congratulations and happy hunting.
-Once you’ve landed, don't forget to share your success with us by posting your offer/acceptance online.
+Once you’ve landed, don't forget to share your success with us.